Estimating Extreme 3D Image Rotation with Transformer Cross-Attention: Introduction

-In this work, we propose a novel deep learning-based method for determining the relative rotation between two images that are related by significant and extreme rotations.
-Our approach does not follow the classical formulations \cite{790349,DBLP:conf/iccv/CriminisiRZ99} that explicitly detect handcrafted image cues such as lines, shadows and their corresponding vanishing points.
-Instead, our method involves designing a deep neural network that performs direct regression of the relative rotation from the input images.
+In this work, we propose a deep-learning approach for estimating significant, extreme inter-image rotations.
+Unlike classical formulations \cite{790349,DBLP:conf/iccv/CriminisiRZ99} that explicitly detect hand-crafted cues such as lines, shadows, and vanishing points, our method directly regresses the relative rotation from input images through a deep neural network.
+Inspired by recent successful applications of Transformers \cite {NIPS2017_3f5ee243} in computer vision tasks including object detection \cite {ObjectDetectionTransformers} and image recognition \cite {TransformersImageRecognition}, we adapt Transformers for \textit{multiple} tasks within the proposed pipeline shown in Fig.~\ref{fig:overview}, expanding beyond previous applications of Transformers.